dy/to-array-buffer/readme.md

 * plain string
 * Array
 * Array of Arrays
+* Number (creates new ArrayBuffer of the defined length in bytes)
 * etc.

-It is not intended to cover any custom data types, like `ImageData`, `AudioBuffer` etc, but that is a good for fallback any-data detection.
+It also handles some custom data types, like `ImageData`, `AudioBuffer` etc., but in general it returns `null` for objects not looking like binary data containers.
+Note also that it does not handle _Blob_ and _File_, since they require async API.

 [![npm install to-array-buffer](https://nodei.co/npm/to-array-buffer.png?mini=true)](https://npmjs.org/package/to-array-buffer/)